leenash02/COOBOT/README.md

 **NOTE**

-Please consider, this is just the source code and very backbone of the application, which is hosted locally on our machines.
-If you would like to run and try it for yourself, you would have to go through the following steps:
+Please consider, this is just the source code and very backbone of the application which must be hosted locally on Miscrosoft IIS in order to run, minus of course sensitive credentials such as Watson services' API keys.
+If you would like to run and try it for yourself, first create your own instances of the aformentioned Watson services and plug your own API keys into .
+Then go through the following steps:

 To run the application, kindly follow the steps to host the application on Microsoft IIS (Internet Information Services):

 1- If not already installed, enable IIS from Control Panel > Switch to Category View > Programs > Turn Windows Features ON or OFF > Locate IIS in the Windoes Feature dialog box and enable it.

-2- Install IIS module called "URL Rewrite" from "https://www.iis.net/downloads/microsoft/url-rewrite". (please make sure to scroll down to Download URL Rewrite Module 2.1)
+2- Install IIS module called "URL Rewrite" from "https://www.iis.net/downloads/microsoft/url-rewrite". (please make sure to scroll down to Download URL Rewrite Module 2.1).
+(Since the application is single-page and runs React to generate html components on the fly with logical routing, this module is needed to force the server to always redirect to the only html page available instead of trying to look for inexistent pages)

 3- Download and install .NET Core 3.1 Microsoft IIS Hosting bundle from "https://dotnet.microsoft.com/download/dotnet-core/3.1" (can be located on the right side under ASP.NET Core Runtime 3.1.10, please make sure you download Hosting Bundle.)

-4- Install MS SQL Server Express from "https://www.microsoft.com/en-sa/sql-server/sql-server-downloads?SilentAuth=1&wa=wsignin1.0" as well as MS SQL Server Management Studio form "https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15".
+4- Install MS SQL Server Express from "https://www.microsoft.com/en-sa/sql-server/sql-server-downloads?SilentAuth=1&wa=wsignin1.0" as well as MS SQL Server Management Studio from "https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15".

 5- After establishing a connection to the server, please make note of your username and password, then create an empty database called "COOBOT".